derekgreene11/CS340/GROUP_POLICY.md

         2.3.1 Tasking shall be outlined in repository README.md
         2.3.2 Members shall work locally and push commits to the remote repository with commit messages as defined in 2.3.3.
-        2.3.3 Commit messages shall be of the form: {TAG: description of commit}
+        2.3.3 Commit messages shall be of the form: {TAG: description of commit} where TAG is defined as follows:
-        COMPLETE: description of completed work.
+        2.3.3.1 COMPLETE: description of completed work.
-        INCOMPLETE: description of completeness and specifics as to issue resulting in INCOMPLETE. ie confusion, struggling with implementation, need help with, falling behind ect.
+        2.3.3.2 INCOMPLETE: description of completeness and specifics as to issue
+        resulting in INCOMPLETE. ie confusion, struggling with implementation, need help with, falling behind ect.
 A commit message using this tag can also add a little detail about planned method for resolution such as researching ED, ect.
-        IN-PROCESS: commit for collaboration which is safe to fetch.
-Not Necessarily due to issues, struggling, or needing help, rather to support other ongoing work while further implementation details are getting added/worked on.
+        2.3.3.3 IN-PROCESS: commit for collaboration which is safe to fetch.
+        Not necessarily due to issues, struggling, or needing help, rather to support other ongoing work while further implementation details are getting added/worked on.

 3. ### Tasking

     3.1 Tasking shall be outlined in repository README.md.
     3.2 Tasking shall be outlined at the beginning of each deliverable.
     3.3 Tasking shall include:
     3.3.1 Scope of work
+    3.3.2 Owner of scope
-    3.3.2 Anticipated commit date of not less than 48 hours before project deliverable deadline.
+    3.3.3 Anticipated commit date of not less than 48 hours before project
+    deliverable deadline.
 This is to allow other members flexibility in ensuring deadlines are met with the appropriate requirements.
 If scope cannot be met by the owner within this time period, other members may take ownership of the scope.
     3.4 Tasks are considered complete when a commit message is tagged as COMPLETE per 2.3.3